libretro/docs/docs/guides/controller-autoconfiguration.md

 #### Try the file
 1. If the controller support Bluetooth, make sure that that there's no Bluetooth latency.
-2. Make sure that your mapping is perfect by testing every button in the menu, and in game(s) that make use of all of them.
+2. Make sure that your mapping is perfect by testing every button in the menu.
+3. Try all mappings by loading a game in a core.
+If the core does not support a Device Index controller that has all buttons and/or if the game does not use all buttons, add `Settings` -> `Input` -> `Hotkeys` (for example Save state, Load state, Fastforward, and Rewind) for unused buttons, so you can evaluate all mappings.
-3. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile
+4. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile
-4. Unplug your joypad an re-plug it.
+5. Unplug your joypad an re-plug it.
 See if it is auto configured.

-!!!
-Warning "Clear manual bindings"
+**Warning "Clear manual bindings"**
     It is important to to skip the step of clearing manual bindings after using the `Save Controller Profile` command.
 In order to avoid issues using your profile in the future, remember to go to `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Reset to Default Controls` to reset the manual settings _before_ completing this process.

 If you are happy with your profile, you can submit it to RetroArch so that other users benefit: